RayhanTabase/voting-app/README.md

 # voting-app
+Built this in a day.

-voting web application using python, html, css, javascript, react and django to handle the server and database
+Voting web application using python, html, css, javascript, react and django to handle the server and database

 it works using the django framework